Tr3yb0/Tr3yb0/README.md

 # Howdy 👋

 - 😎 I'm a Developer Advocate at Atomic Financial
-- 🔭 Working on building content and documentation for Atomic devs
+- 🔭 Building content and documentation for Atomic devs